WTFAcademy/WTF-Starknet/docs/2_Cairo/readme.md

 ### 2.1 Getter function

 The storage getters are necessary if you want to make them public.
-In solidity, the compiler creates getters for all state variables declared as public, in Cairo all `@storage_var` are private.
+In Solidity, the compiler creates getters for all state variables declared as public, in Cairo all `@storage_var` are private.
 Thus if we want to make them public we must make a getter function ourselves.

 ### 2.2 Interface

-When we create a solidity instance from a contract, inherits all the structs/errors/events/functions from the interface, and they commit to implement all the functions found on there.
+When we create a Solidity instance from a contract, it inherits all the structs/errors/events/functions from the interface, and they commit to implement all the functions found on there.
 However, in Cairo, there are interfaces but there is no inheritance.
 This means that we can’t just rely on the interface itself to provide us with the basic structure of our contract.

 ### 2.3 Constructor